openaq/openaq-info/FAQ.md

 **23. What are cool ways that I can use the data?**

 That's really up to you!
 And your imagination is the limit.
-In addition to the tools in the above FAQ, you can find out how our community is using the data on our [Community Page](https://openaq.org/#/community), [our blog](https://medium.com/@openaq) and just by chatting with people on [Slack](https://openaq-slackin.herokuapp.com/).
+In addition to the tools in the above question, you can find out how our community is using the data on our [Community Page](https://openaq.org/#/community), [our blog](https://medium.com/@openaq) and just by chatting with people on [Slack](https://openaq-slackin.herokuapp.com/).

 You can start playing around by [building you own air quality comparisons](https://openaq.org/#/compare/MNB/Beijing%20US%20Embassy/Anand%20Vihar?parameter=pm25) of stations around the world, check out the [global map](https://openaq.org/#/map), [downloading data by csv](https://openaq.org/#/countries?_k=kxpa7v) or use [our open API](https://docs.openaq.org).